top of page

 Overview

-I am responsible for building all of the game modes in Nyan Heroes.
-The main modes we have live currently are:
+I was responsible for building all of the game modes in Nyan Heroes.
+The main modes that made it to the live releases are:

 • Stronghold (Yucatán)